An Introduction To No Laying Up

 On top of that, No Laying Up now walks a precarious line.
 Solomon knows he can bust Thomas’s stones so to speak, but what about the guys who don’t necessarily share the same sense of humor?

 “I have the hardest time.
 I have had a hard time being critical of players that follow me,” says Solomon.
+Understandably so.
 “I don’t want to lose them as followers.
 I don’t want to offend them.”

 Take for example Jordan Spieth, who counts @NoLayingUp among the 304 accounts he follows on twitter (against 1.6 million followers).